What Makes a Game High-rated? Towards Factors of Video Game Success: Method

-The exact number of members in the team was found in 170 of 200 postmortems.
+We found the exact number of members in the team in 170 of 200 postmortems.
 For the remaining 30 projects, we inferred the number based in the postmortem author's description and information we could find in other sources.

-For example, when there was no data box in the postmortem\footnote{Summary that appears at the end of some Gamasutra postmortems.} we considered the numbers cited in the text.
+For example, if there was no data box in a postmortem\footnote{Summary that appears at the end of some Gamasutra postmortems.}, then we considered the numbers cited in the text.
 If the developer stated or implied the game was done solo, the team size was considered as 1.

-If there was no exact number in the text, we looked for sources in other media, like articles or press releases.
-For example, for the data from the game's credits in the MobyGames repository\footnote{MobyGames is a video game data repository created in 1999 that ``has amassed a database of over 33,000 games, comprising information including developer credits, screenshots, trivia, release dates, platforms and aggregated reviews''(\url{https://bit.ly/3mgOmk6})}, the number of developers credited was considered.
+If there was no exact number in the text, then we looked for sources in other media, like articles or press releases.
+For example, we used the data from the game's credits in the MobyGames repository\footnote{MobyGames is a video game data repository created in 1999 that ``has amassed a database of over 33,000 games, comprising information including developer credits, screenshots, trivia, release dates, platforms and aggregated reviews''(\url{https://bit.ly/3mgOmk6})}.

-Finally, if no data was found in the media outlets, we only considered the postmortem statements.
-For example, when the postmortem author implied the team size, describing it as ``small'' or ``large'' or any other size definition.
+Finally, if no data was found in the media outlets, then we considered postmortem statements.
+For example, if a postmortem author described the team size it as ``small'' or ``large'', we have taken this into consideration.
 However, this information alone was not used as a verdict to decide the team size of the project.
-For example, for attesting a group as ``small'', we considered evidences such as the project being ``indie'', being sold by a small price, or getting little to no media attention.
+For example, for attesting a group as ``small'', we considered evidences such as the project being ``indie'', being sold for a small price, or getting little to no media attention.

-\subsection{Levels of independence}
+\subsection{Levels of Independence}

-We adapted the framework defined by \cite{Garda}, which delimits \textit{creative}, \textit{financial}, and \textit{publishing} independence.
-We defined a metric called \textbf{level-of-independence} to represent how much freedom the development team had.
+We adapted the framework defined by Garda and Grabarczyk \cite{Garda}, which delimits \textit{creative}, \textit{financial}, and \textit{publishing} independence.
+We defined an ordinal scale metric called \textbf{level of independence} to represent how much freedom the development team had.
 From zero to three (0-3), the bigger the number, the more independent the project is.
-For example, projects that present creative, financial and publishing independence have a sum of 3 and therefore are categorized as the ``most independent''.
-We categorized projects which describe no types of independence (sum equals zero) as ``least independent''.
+For example, projects that present creative, financial, and publishing independence have a sum of 3 and therefore are categorized as the ``most independent''.
+We categorized projects that describe no types of independence (sum equals zero) as ``least independent''.
 Other cases were categorized as ``partially independent''.